 This flooded fumarole sits amid jagged outcroppings of rock, which average approximately 100 ft (30 m) in height.
 Besides to the ever-present steam, the site will occasionally spew forth various noxious gases as well.

 Boiling Lake Location and Formation

-The beautiful yet dangerous Boiling Lake sits approximately 6.5 mi (10.5 km) east of the town of Roseau, Dominica.
+The beautiful yet dangerous Boiling Lake sits about 6.5 mi (10.5 km) east of the town of Roseau, Dominica, near South America.
 Consequently, the site not only has the distinction of being remote, but the surrounding terrain also presents rugged conditions.